crose72/OperationSquirrel/Docs/01-Setting-up-the-workflow.md

-# Setting up the OperationSquirrel workflow
+# Setting up the Operation Squirrel workflow

 ## Summary

 This document will guide you through setting up the entire workflow needed for development, including setting up the ArduPilot SITL, using the SITL, and connecting to SITL with the companion computer code.
 The complete instructions for setting up SITL are here https://ardupilot.org/dev/docs/building-setup-windows10.html#building-setup-windows10 but it can be a little confusing because it takes you to some other pages so then you’ll have to follow those steps and come back to that link.
 Hopefully this will make things less confusing.
 But if this guide fails you can always refer to the original documentation.
 This page only shows how to set up the environment, not how to run the SITL.
 But I will include a link to basic SITL usage.
-You really only end up doing two things when setting up the SITL:

-1. Install WSL2
-2. Clone the ardupilot repo

-But it’s a tiny bit more nuanced than that.
-And I'll get into that below.
+These instructions are stand alone.

-## Setting up the ArduPilot build environment:
+## Setting up the ArduPilot build environment

 1. Install WSL2 (Ubuntu-20.04 is what we’re using)
     - https://learn.microsoft.com/en-us/windows/wsl/install
     - Be sure you’re not root when doing everything.
 You should have to use the “sudo” command for some things.
 If your WSL2 terminal is a little weird (maybe a little gray) or you never need to “sudo” anything (get permission) then you may be root and need to remove WSL2 and reinstall it.